Projects submitted for Ford Environmental Grants must meet the following profile:

 - Provide written or graphic documentation that is requested to show the progress of the project.

 - Fill out a liability release authorizing Ford to use the materials submitted, information and images about their project for unrestricted dissemination in different mass and social media.

-- Participate in interviews and efforts to disseminate information about their project to be requested in prior coordination with Ford.
+- Participate in interviews and publicity efforts to disseminate information about their project to be requested in prior coordination with Ford.

 - Use the Ford Environmental Grants logo in project materials during the following year after receiving the contribution, with prior written authorization from the Ford offices for Central America and the Caribbean.